bsenftner/miniCMS/README.md

   - email verification
   - Settings page for account mgmnt
     - password and email change
-    - admins get a few more settings
+    - admins get a few more settings:
+      - Generate and download a site database backup
+      - Review site users, their account settings, projects and roles
   - End-user profile pages for end-webmaster to put a GUI for whatever is the purpose behind their using MiniCMS
 - 'Project' content type
   - A collection of files, memo and comments only accessible by Project members